-Adenomyosis of the uterus is a relatively common abnormality of the uterus.
+Adenomyosis of the uterus is a common, benign uterine pathology.
 It is thought by many to be on the spectrum of endometriosis, with ectopic endometrial tissue in the myometrium.
-Adenomyosis may present with menorrhagia and dysmenorrhea.
+Adenomyosis may present with menorrhagia and dysmenorrhoea.
 Ultrasound and MRI are imaging modalities that may show characteristic findings.

 Adenomyosis typically affects women of reproductive age.
-In general, affected women are multiparous, and the condition is seen with higher frequency in woman with a history of surgical uterine procedures (e.g. Caesarian section, dilatation and curettage).
-It has a reported incidence that ranges widely from 5 to 70%, depending on the histological definition used or the imaging modality used 12.
+In general, affected women are multiparous, and the condition is seen with higher frequency in a woman with a history of uterine surgical procedures (e.g. Caesarian section, dilatation and curettage).
+It has a reported incidence that ranges widely from 5 to 70%, depending on the histological definition or the imaging modality used 12.

 Most patients with adenomyosis are asymptomatic.
 Symptoms related to adenomyosis include dysmenorrhoea, menorrhagia, dyspareunia, chronic pelvic pain, and menometrorrhagia 11.
-The ectopic endometrial glands within adenomyosis generally do not respond to cyclic ovarian hormones, unlike those of endometriosis.
+The ectopic endometrial glands within the myometrium do not respond to cyclic ovarian hormones, unlike those of endometriosis.

 Adenomyosis is histologically-defined by the presence of ectopic endometrial tissue within the myometrium.
 Benign invasion of the myometrium by the endometrium also results in adjacent smooth muscle hyperplasia.
 It has been postulated that this dysfunctional hypertrophied muscular tissue surrounding the ectopic endometrial glands prevents uterine contractions from tamponading bleeding myometrial arterioles; hence, these patients frequently present with dysfunctional uterine bleeding or menorrhagia.